milexm/Python/documentation/getting-started/language-elements.md

 ### Lists

 Python has a number of compound data types, used to group together other values.
-The most versatile is the **list**, which is an ordered (each element is indexed) collection of comma-separated values (items) between square brackets.
+The most versatile is the **list**, which is **an ordered (each element is indexed) collection of comma-separated items between square brackets**.
 Lists might contain items of different types, but usually the items all have the same type.
-The following examples demonstrate how to use lists.

-#### Create a List

-Create a list named *areas* that contains the area of the hallway (hall), kitchen (kit), living room (liv), bedroom (bed) and bathroom (bath), in this order.
-Use the predefined variables.
+For list code examples, refer to the [buitin types](../../code/builtin_types/main.py) list examples.

+### Tuples

+Tuple is an ordered sequence of items same as list.The only difference is that tuples are immutable.
+Tuples once created cannot be modified.
+Tuples are used to write-protect data and are usually faster than list beacuse they cannot change dynamically. **A tuple is defined within parentheses () where items are separated by commas**.

+For tuple code examples, refer to the [buitin types](../../code/builtin_types/main.py) tuple examples.

+### Sets

+A set is an unordered collection of unique items. **A set is defined by values separated by comma inside braces { }**.

+### Dictionary

+Dictionary is an unordered collection of **key-value pairs**.
+Generally used to handle huge amount of data and optimized for retrieving data.
+You must know the key to retrieve a value.
+Dictionaries are **defined using braces {} with each item being a pair in the form key:value**.
+Key and value can be of any type.

+For dictionary code examples, refer to the [buitin types](../../code/builtin_types/main.py) dictionary examples.

 ## Python standard library

 Python’s standard library is very extensive, offering a wide range of facilities.
 The library contains

 - Built-in modules (written in C) that provide access to system functionality such as file I/O that would otherwise be inaccessible to Python programmers.
 - Modules written in Python that provide standardized solutions for many problems that occur in everyday programming.
 Some of these modules are explicitly designed to encourage and enhance the portability of Python programs by abstracting away platform-specifics into platform-neutral APIs.